iksungk/APT/README.md

-# Axial-PXCT
+# Attentional Ptycho-Tomography
-Python codes for the paper "Three-dimensional nanoscale X-ray imaging of integrated circuits minimising data acquisition and computation time."
+Python codes for the paper "Attentional Ptycho-Tomography (APT) for three-dimensional nanoscale X-ray imaging with minimal data acquisition and computation time."